gavingro/seatrades/README.md

 ### To Implement

+- [ ] Introduce constraint such that only one girl cannot be assigned to a seatrade of all boys (is this actually a problem?
+Currently our strategy of keeping cabins together would prioritize assigning cabins together, which would include friends).
 - [ ] Introduce camper/cabin age to optimizer to ensure each seatrade is approximately the same ages.
 - [ ] Create demo web app.
 - [ ] Introduce .csv import/export to web app.